New Ford Academy

 If pupils are experiencing problems due to social or emotional difficulties, they can access a Learning Mentor, who will help them to understand and cope with their feelings.

-A skilled SEN practitioner is employed solely to deliver programmes and to support targeted groups throughout Key Stages 1 and 2.
+Our skilled practitioners are competent in delivering interventions/programmes and to support targeted groups throughout Key Stages 1 and 2.

 - We recognise that children do not learn in the same way or at the same pace.